act-rules/act-rules.github.io/_rules/aria-hidden-no-focusable-content-6cfa84.md

 #### Passed Example 6

-This `svg` element with `aria-hidden` is a descendant of a focusable link, rather than an ancestor.
+This `svg` element with `aria-hidden` does not have a focusable descendant, focusable ancestors are not a problem for this rule.

 ```html
 <a href="#">